Denne side blev automatisk oversat, og nøjagtigheden af oversættelsen er ikke garanteret. Der henvises til engelsk version for en kildetekst.

 Studiebefolkning

-The study population consists of adult patients (aged 20 years and older) with suspected heart diseases who underwent standard 12-lead resting ECG examinations.
-Data are retrospectively collected from three medical institutions in Taiwan (Tri-Service General Hospital, Kaohsiung Armed Forces General Hospital, and Taipei Municipal Wanfang Hospital) between August 2011 and September 2024.
-The population encompasses a diverse real-world demographic across different clinical settings, including outpatient clinics, inpatient wards, and emergency departments, with comprehensive documentation of clinical diagnoses and mortality outcomes.
+The study population consists of adult patients (aged 20 years and older) with suspected cardiovascular disease who underwent standard 12-lead resting electrocardiogram (ECG) examinations.
+Data will be retrospectively collected from three medical institutions in Taiwan-Tri-Service General Hospital, Kaohsiung Armed Forces General Hospital, and Taipei Municipal Wanfang Hospital-between August 2011 and September 2024.
+The study population represents a diverse real-world patient population across multiple clinical settings, including outpatient clinics, inpatient wards, and emergency departments, with comprehensive documentation of clinical diagnoses and one-year mortality outcomes.

 Beskrivelse